 Our union with Christ should allow us to embrace our gender and heal us of any gender confusion or misplaced gender identity.
 Union with Christ can never be consistent with the “fractured self” that seeks to separate the body from the “self.”
 All things are from God – including our gender and biological sex.
 Because, through union with Christ, Christ is now ultimate, your gender can be embraced as a gift and a reflection of the glory of God in you.

 Do you believe that both genders equally image God and his glory?
 Have you sought ways to respectfully work alongside the opposite gender for the good of the church?
 How can men and women working together for Christ be a powerful witness for Christ?
-Are their any ways that you have sought to be independent of the opposite gender that you need to confess?
+Are there any ways that you have sought to be independent of the opposite gender that you need to confess?
 How does union with Christ empower us to embrace our gender and the opposite gender?

 How does Emma Watson’s speech on gender equality reflect the truth of the gospel?
 But how does the “He for She” argument for gender equality get undermined by an argument to eliminate “He-ness” and “She-ness?”